hashicorp/terraform/website/source/docs/providers/aws/r/instance.html.markdown

 * `source_dest_check` - (Optional) Controls if traffic is routed to the instance when the destination address does not match the instance.
 Used for NAT or VPNs.
 Defaults false.
 * `user_data` - (Optional) The user data to provide when launching the instance.
+* `tag` - (Optional) Tags for the instance.
+NOTE: tags should be specified in alphabetical order of their keys, as keys are returned by Amazon in an arbitrary order and terraform sorts them in order to have a canonical representation.

 ## Attributes Reference